Kearns55/milestone-project/README.md

 **Content Requirements**
 - Informative "about me" page to engage and interest visitors of the site.
 - Photos showcasing my art.
-- Commission form for users to fill out and rquest their very own piece.
+- Commission form for users to fill out and request their very own piece.

 #### 3. Structure